Optimization with Momentum: Dynamical, Control-Theoretic, and Symplectic Perspectives: The Time-Varying Case

 This transformation is well known in the literature on linear difference equations~\citep[see, for example,][p.~369]{IntroDifferenceEquations}.
 As in the continuous-time case, the analysis is considerably simplified if $\beta_k$ is chosen in such a way that the coefficient multiplying $\delta \tilde{q}(k)$ in \eqref{eq:time-varyingHODT} remains constant.
 This can be achieved, for example, with

-where $\alpha$ is constant and independent of $h$.
-The above equation defines a recurrence relation for $\beta_{k}$.
-The choice $\beta_k=T(1-2d_kT)$ introduced above is motivated by the fact that 1) the recurrence relation is independent of $h$ and 2) the difference equation \eqref{eq:time-varyingHODT} is time-invariant, which enables closed-form solutions.
+where $\alpha_\text{tv}$ is constant and independent of $h$.
+This equation defines a recurrence relation for $\beta_k$, and through $\beta_k=T(1-2 d_k T)$ a relation for $d_k$.
+The choice \eqref{eq:ricattiDT2} is motivated by the fact that 1) the recurrence relation is independent of $h$ and 2) the difference equations \eqref{eq:time-varyingHODT} is time-invariant, which enables closed-form solutions.
 Thus, any trajectory $\delta q(k)$ satisfying \eqref{eq:linDT} is a linear combination of the two fundamental solutions

 This explicitly characterizes the convergence rate of \eqref{eq:linDT} and, by virtue of Proposition~\ref{Prop:mainTV}, the convergence rate of \eqref{eq:exDT}, (for time-varying $d_k$ and $\beta_k$).
 Similar to the continuous-time discussion in Section~\ref{Sec:OptiEx1TV}, the convergence rate can be improved by choosing $d_k$ to be close to one for small $k$.
 For the specific choice $T=0.5$, $\beta_0=0$, $d_0=1$, $\lim_{k\rightarrow \infty} d_k = d_\infty=1/\sqrt{2\kappa}$, $L=1$, the dependence of the convergence rate on $\kappa$ is illustrated in Figure~\ref{Fig:ConvRateDT}.
 As in the continuous-time case, the introduction of the time-varying parameter $d_k$ ensures that the fundamental solutions converge approximately with $1/(1+d_0 T k)$ for small $k$, whereas for large $k$ the convergence is linear with rate $1-T/\sqrt{2\kappa}$.
 The transition occurs for $k \sim \sqrt{2\kappa}/T$.
 This indicates that even for very large $\kappa$, the fundamental solutions converge roughly with $1/(1+d_0 T k)$.